What is Oral Sedation?

 Oral sedation can be used when a patient is experiencing fear or anxiety of the dentist and requires mild sedation.
 Those with a high level of fear that might be prohibiting them from getting treatment can benefit from oral sedation to help them relax.
 Patients who use oral sedation are more likely to receive the dental care they need, preventing their dental issues from turning into something more serious.

-Oral sedation is often used to increase patient comfort during more complex dental procedures such as smile makeover that would normally take multiple visits to complete.
+Oral sedation is often used to increase patient comfort during more complex dental procedures such as smile makeovers that would normally take multiple visits to complete.
 With oral sedation, patients will feel like their appointments were over in just a few minutes, even though they might have been in the chair for several hours.

 With the appropriate dose, oral sedation is safe and effective for healthy adults.
 Talk to your dentist about any anxiety or fear that might be holding you back from receiving treatment.
 Schedule a consultation with Dr. Khan to discuss your medical history and concerns to determine if you are a candidate for oral sedation.